- CURRENT CONFERENCE

 - LOCAL CHURCHES

-Welcome to the 2017 Augustine College Physicians' Conference
+Welcome to the 2017 Augustine College Summer Conference.

 For further questions or information contact Sally Patrick.

-Each year Augustine College holds a week long conference for physicians, medical students and others who are interested.
+Each year Augustine College holds a weeklong conference for physicians, medical students and others who are interested.
 We look at the history of ideas from within a particular era.
 Augustine College teachers will be contributing.
-John Patrick will lead a discussion on today's ethical issues in medicine and we have also invited others with particular knowledge of the ideas that emerged in the 18th Century.
-This year we have Michael Brooks talking on the Loss of Certainty in mathematics, John Robson on the political upheaval on both sides of the Atlantic, and Tim Perry on the revival led by Wesley and Whitfield in England.
+John Patrick will lead a discussion on today's ethical issues in medicine and we have also invited others with particular knowledge of the ideas that emerged in the 19th Century.
+This year John Patrick will address the 19th century advances in science and medicine as well as a session on today's ethical issues, Edward Tingley will speak on Nietzsche, Jonathan Patrick will talk about the use and abuse of statistics, John Robson about the political upheaval on both sides of the Atlantic, and Scott Kindred-Barnes about the explosion of missions, including medical missions, in the 19th Century.

 The conference is held at the Laurentian Leadership Centre, the century-old J.R.
 Booth mansion, a registered heritage site in the heart of downtown Ottawa.
 The entire main floor of the building is characterized by a striking array of wood and impressive carving, a legacy from the founder's career as a lumber baron.
 There is limited accommodation available in dormitory style rooms.